Connecting Out-of-School Professionals since 2022.

 So, like all great ideas - Tanya realised the way to get the conference she had envisaged was to organise it herself.
 She had the time.
 She had a background in marketing - Tanya organised a festival for her 50th birthday so event planning is practically a hobby!

 With a clear vision to create an event that represented the level of professionalism the sector deserved, Tanya set about finding sponsors, speakers and delegates.
-And, in May 2022, just as the sector was beginning to emerge from the effects of pandemic, over 100 out-of-school professionals gathered together for the first time.
+And, in May 2022, just as the sector was beginning to emerge from the effects of the pandemic, over 100 out-of-school professionals gathered together for the first time.

 Recognising Brilliance